Recursive Construction of Confidence Regions: Preliminaries

 \item For any $n\geq1$,

 \item For each $\theta\in\mathbf{\Theta}$ the Fisher information matrix exists and is positive definite.
 Moreover, $I(\theta)$ is continuous with respect to $\theta$. \item

 \end{enumerate}

-\begin{remark} (i) Note that in view of the Remark \ref{rem:law-of-pi} properties assumed in R2, R3, and R8 imply that analogous properties hold with time $n$ in place of time $1$.\\ (ii) According to Proposition~\ref{prop:mtheta}, we have that if R4-R6 hold, then \eqref{eq:ec}-\eqref{eq:K4} are also satisfied for any $\sF_{n-1}$-measurable random vector $\boldsymbol{\theta} \in \mathbf{\Theta}$. \end{remark}
+\begin{remark} (i) Note that in view of the Remark \ref{rem:law-of-pi} properties assumed in R2, R3, and R8 imply that analogous properties hold with time $n$ in place of time $1$.\\ (ii) According to Proposition~\ref{prop:mtheta}, we have that if R4-R6 hold, then \eqref{eq:K1}-\eqref{eq:K4} are also satisfied for any $\sF_{n-1}$-measurable random vector $\boldsymbol{\theta} \in \mathbf{\Theta}$.\\ (iii) A detailed analysis of the ODE~\eqref{eq:proj-ode} is not given here due to space limitation.
+However, it proceeds in analogy to what is done in \cite[Section 4.3]{KushnerYin2003} .
+One concludes that this equation admits a unique solution for $x(0)\in\boldsymbol\Theta$.